How to Introduce Peanut to Baby

 - Low Risk: Baby is at low risk if they do not have eczema or an egg allergy

-If your baby is going to have an allergic reaction to peanut protein, it will occur within a few minutes (or few hours) after they eat it.
+If your baby is going to have an allergic reaction to peanut protein, it will occur within a few minutes or a few hours after they eat it.
 This timeline will help you rule out potential complications.
 To make you feel more comfortable with serving potentially allergenic foods, have another family member with you while you offer the food and talk to your pediatrician about possible medications in case a reaction occurs.

 When to Introduce Peanut Protein: The National Institutes for Health recommend early introduction of peanut protein (between 4-6 months) for babies that are at high risk for peanut allergy.
 The National Institute of Allergy and Infectious Diseases also recommends introducing peanuts before twelve months of age.
 The American Academy of Pediatrics (AAP) and the World Health Organization (WHO) state that babies should only have breastmilk or formula until they are six months of age.
 This body of research and medical recommendations show that we can safely begin to offer peanut protein (in food form) to babies at six months of age.